4th annual CODAaward winners

 About The Octagon Museum

-Maintained by the American Institute of Architects Foundation, the Octagon building was completed in 1801, designed by Dr. William Thornton - the first architect of the United States Capitol.
-In 1898 the American Institute of Architects made the building the AIA’s first D.C. headquarters.
+Maintained by the Architects Foundation, the Octagon building was completed in 1801, designed by Dr. William Thornton - the first architect of the United States Capitol.
+In 1898 the Architects Foundation made the building the Architect's Foundation's first D.C. headquarters.

 Learn more about visiting the Octagon, other upcoming exhibitions, and the history of the Octagon building on the Architects Foundation website.